frensing/FoE-helsinki-map/README.md

 Texts needs to be put in quotation marks, as seen for the name and color.

 ## Local test
-Download and edit the map on your computer with a text editor of your choice.
+Download and edit the `map.html` file on your computer with a text editor of your choice.
 The only changes should be in the definiton of the `points` after line 16.

 To view the map just open the file in a browser (for example by double-clicking).